GM sells record number of vehicles in China in 2013

 “We benefited from a broad portfolio of models and brands that are meeting the diverse needs of vehicle buyers across China.”

-GM makes vehicles in China in partnership with FAW Group and SAIC Motor Corp Ltd (600104.SS).
+GM makes vehicles in China in partnership with FAW Group and SAIC Motor Corp Ltd.